 Mary the mother of Jesus.
-She is called blessed and "full of grace" because God chose her to be the Mother of the Son of God, the second Person of the Trinity.
+She is called blessed and "full of grace" because God chose her to be the mother of the Son of God, the second Person of the Trinity.

 Mass the most important sacramental celebration of the Church, established by Jesus at the Last Supper as a remembrance of his Death and Resurrection.
-At Mass, we listen to God's Word from the Bible and receive the Body and Blood of Jesus Christ under the appearances of bread and wine.
+At Mass, we listen to God's Word from the Bible and receive the Body and Blood of Jesus Christ in Holy Communion.

 Matrimony a solemn agreement between a woman and a man to be partners for life, both for their own good and for bringing up children.
-Matrimony is a sacrament when the agreement is properly made between baptized Christians.
+Marriage is a sacrament when the agreement is properly made between baptized Christians.